victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all group ids of current user 3-new_owner changes owner of hello to betty
 4-empty creates an empty file called hello
+5-execute grants execute permission for hello to owner